Nephilus-notes/nephilus-music/README.md

 4. 1.
 Get general location of users (city)
 4. 2.
 Track time on page without navigating away
 4. 3.
-Track Buttons clicked
+Add analytics to Button component and links
 4. 4.
 Time tracking for HTTP reqeusts
-4. 5.
-Track time spent on pages and overall page view count
+4. 5. ~Track time spent on pages and overall page view count~